Swiss delay AstraZeneca COVID vaccine approval, order more shots from others

 “The data currently available do not point to a positive decision regarding benefits and risks,” it said.

+AstraZeneca reiterated that its vaccine was being reviewed on a rolling basis by Swissmedic, to speed up the approval process, and that it would share information with the regulator as quickly as it became available.

+“We are confident that our vaccine is effective, well-tolerated, and can have a real impact on the pandemic,” the company said.

-The company and its partner, Oxford University, have defended their vaccine, saying it had 76% efficacy against symptomatic infection for three months after a single dose, which increased if the second shot is delayed.
+AstraZeneca and its partner, Oxford University, have defended their vaccine that is approved in about 50 countries, saying it had 76% efficacy against symptomatic infection for three months after a single dose, which increased if the second shot is delayed.

 However, some European countries are restricting it to certain age groups, citing a lack of data in particular in older people.